 I am working at the moment and considering my options.
 What is the workload of the program?

-The full time program implies about 30 hours per week of workload from September to April.
-This includes classes as well assignments, term projects.
-Working on the capstone project in May-July means somewhat less workload.
+The full-time program demands about a 30-hour workload per week of workload from September to April.
+This includes classes as well assignments and term projects.
+Working on the capstone project in May and June means a somewhat lower workload.
 This is of course an average.
 If you have strong background in coding or engineering, the workload could be less.

 I have a full time job, can I still apply?